zaghl0ul/FapTracker/TIME_COMPARISONS_FEATURE.md

 # Time Comparisons Feature Implementation Guide

-This document provides an overview of the new Time Comparisons feature, which adds fun and interesting comparisons of your tracked time to various real-world activities and phenomena.
+This document provides an overview of the Time Comparisons feature, which adds fun and interesting comparisons of your tracked time to various real-world activities and phenomena.

 ## Feature Overview

 The Time Comparisons feature:
-- Compares total tracked time to interesting real-world activities (like "% of the Parthenon built" or listens of "Dopesmoker" by Sleep)
+- Displays 3 random comparisons at a time, selected on app startup
+- Regenerates random comparisons when the refresh button is tapped
 - Allows you to pin favorite comparisons so they remain visible
-- Regenerates new comparisons to keep the experience fresh
-- Displays comparisons in an engaging, card-based UI
+- Shows your total tracked time compared to interesting real-world activities

 ## Implementation Files

 1. **ComparisonContext.tsx**:
    - Manages comparison data state
    - Provides pin/unpin functionality
-   - Handles comparison calculations
+   - Randomly selects 3 comparisons to display
-   - Persists user preferences
+   - Persists pinned comparisons between sessions

 2. **TimeComparisons.tsx**:
    - UI component that renders comparison cards